- Search The Registry

 As of 2013, fewer than 2 percent of the 105,000 licensed architects in the United States are African American, according to the National Association of Minority Architects (NOMA).
 Minority architects are rare at blue chip architectural firms and seldom seen in senior management positions at these firms.
 In the last decade, the American Institute of Architects (AIA) has teamed up with NOMA, other minority architectural groups and schools of architecture at HBCU's.
 It recently partnered with the Girl Scouts to broaden the visibility of the profession and to attract more women, people of diverse racial and ethnic backgrounds.

 These efforts are a big series of steps to add more color to a profession that remains largely off the radar of many college-bound minorities.
+In 2016, Phillip Freelon, designed the National Museum of African American History and Culture in Washington D.C.
+Also in 2018 the Legacy Museum from Enslavement to Incarceration opened.

 The Encyclopedia of African American Heritage